Read replicas in Azure Database for PostgreSQL - Flexible Server

 Replication slot issues mitigation

-In rare cases, high lag caused by replication slots can lead to an increase in storage usage on the primary server due to the accumulation of WAL files.
+In rare cases, high lag caused by replication slots can lead to increased storage usage on the primary server due to accumulated WAL files.
 If the storage usage reaches 95% or the available capacity falls below 5 GiB, the server automatically switches to read-only mode to prevent disk-full errors.

-Since maintaining the primary server's health and functionality is a priority, in such edge cases, the replication slot may be dropped to ensure the primary server remains operational for read and write traffic.
-Consequently, replication will switch to file-based log shipping mode, which could result in a higher replication lag.
+Since maintaining the primary server's health and functionality is a priority, in such edge cases, the replication slot might be dropped to ensure the primary server remains operational for read and write traffic.
+So, replication switches to file-based log shipping mode, which could result in a higher replication lag.

-It is essential to monitor storage usage and replication lag closely, and take necessary actions to mitigate potential issues before they escalate.
+It's essential to monitor storage usage and replication lag closely and take necessary actions to mitigate potential issues before they escalate.

 Server parameters

-You are free to change server parameters on your read replica server and set different values than on the primary server.
-The only exception are parameters that might affect recovery of the replica, mentioned also in the "Scaling" section below: max_connections, max_prepared_transactions, max_locks_per_transaction, max_wal_senders, max_worker_processes.
-Please ensure these parameters are always greater than or equal to the setting on the primary to ensure that the replica does not run out of shared memory during recovery.
+Administrators can change server parameters on the read replica server and set different values than on the primary server.
+The only exception is parameters that might affect the recovery of the replica, mentioned also in the "Scaling" section below: max_connections, max_prepared_transactions, max_locks_per_transaction, max_wal_senders, max_worker_processes.
+To ensure the read replica's recovery is seamless and it doesn't encounter shared memory limitations, these particular parameters should always be set to values that are either equivalent to or greater than those configured on the primary server.

-You are free to scale up and down compute (vCores), changing the service tier from General Purpose to Memory Optimized (or vice versa) as well as scaling up the storage, but the following caveats do apply.
+You're free to scale up and down compute (vCores), changing the service tier from General Purpose to Memory Optimized (or vice versa) and scaling up the storage, but the following caveats do apply.

 For compute scaling:

-• PostgreSQL requires several parameters on replicas to be greater than or equal to the setting on the primary to ensure that the replica does not run out of shared memory during recovery.
+• Azure Database for PostgreSQL flexible server requires several parameters on replicas to be greater than or equal to the setting on the primary to ensure that the replica doesn't run out of shared memory during recovery.
 The parameters affected are: max_connections, max_prepared_transactions, max_locks_per_transaction, max_wal_senders, max_worker_processes.

 • Scaling up: First scale up a replica's compute, then scale up the primary.